opennetworkinglab/onos-p4-tutorial/README.md

     ssh-keygen -t rsa -f ~/.ssh/id_rsa -P '' -q

+### Upgrade ONOS to the latest version used in the tutorial

+The VM may have shipped with an older version of ONOS than we would like to use for the exercises.
+You can upgrade to the latest version used for the tutorial using the following command:

+    make onos-upgrade

 ## Using an IDE to work on the exercises

 During the exercises you will need to write code in multiple languages such as